leosperry/ha-kafka-net/README.md

 # ha-kafka-net
 ***
-Version 2 Released! see [release](https://github.com/leosperry/ha-kafka-net/releases/tag/v2.0.0) for details, and check out the image of the dashboard below!

-Version 2.1.1 Released! see [release](https://github.com/leosperry/ha-kafka-net/releases/tag/v2.1.0) for details.
-New System Monitor and configuration options.
+Version 2.1.2 Released! see [release](https://github.com/leosperry/ha-kafka-net/releases/tag/v2.1.2) for details.

-Documentation on 2.1 features coming soon
 ***
 Integration that uses Home Assistant Kafka integration for creating home automations in .NET It was created with the following goals: